Terror in Toyland: Why Are Kids Scared of Santa?

 WHEW!
 And we wonder why they cry?
 These are just the practical reasons.
 (There's also a perfectly rational explanation having to do with child development.)

-Stranger Anxiety: "Santa, I Don't Really Know You"
+Stranger Danger: "Santa, I Don't Really Know You"

 Stranger anxiety, or a sense of distress around unfamiliar people, can explain reactions experienced by young children to Santa and other unfamiliar people.
 Stranger anxiety develops slowly as infants begin to distinguish between their primary care givers and other people.

 For most babies, stranger anxiety emerges around 8 months of age, peaks between 12-15 months, and then declines until about age 24 months.
 Perhaps you already noticed that nearly all of the children in the Santa photos displayed here seemed to fall in this age range.

 - becoming quiet and staring intently at the stranger

 - verbally protesting (e.g., crying)

 - hiding behind, running to, or grabbing at the legs of a parent or caregiver and

 A normal part of cognitive and emotional development, stranger anxiety signifies two things:

 - that a child has developed a healthy attachment to his or her caregiver(s) and